jkendall327/dotnet-explanations/coredocs/async-await.md

 When your program runs this method, the following things will happen.

 1. Everything is normal on the first line.
 The `HttpClient` is created and then assigned to the `client` variable.
+For statements like these, where you assign a value to a variable, .NET actually starts at the end of the line and works backwards.
+Memory is allocated for the `HttpClient`, and then assigned to the `client` variable.
-2. On the second line, the program starts at the end and works backwards.
-3. Your program calls the `GetAsync` method.
+2. On the second line, your program starts at the end by calling the `GetAsync` method.
-4. Your program sees the `await` keyword.
-5. Your program immediately jumps out of `DownloadGoogleAsync` to whereever it was before.
+3. Your program then sees the `await` keyword.
+This triggers it to immediately jump out of `DownloadGoogleAsync` and go back to where it was before.
-6. `DownloadGoogleAsync` is 'frozen' in place as your program does work elsewhere.
-7. Eventually, the download finishes.
+4. `DownloadGoogleAsync` is 'frozen' in place as your program does work elsewhere.
+Eventually, the download finishes.
-8. Your program immediately jumps back into `DownloadGoogleAsync` where it left off.
+5. This makes your program jump back into `DownloadGoogleAsync`, where it left off.
-9. Your program assigns the result of the `GetAsync` method to the `html` variable.
+6. Your program assigns the result of the `GetAsync` method to the `html` variable.
-10. The final line is executed as normal.
+7. The final line is executed as normal.

+Async methods execute normally until your program hits an `await` keyword.
+When it sees an `await`, it jumps out of the method until the operation the `await` represents completes.
+Then your program returns to that method and works synchronously until it hits another `await` or finishes the method.

 ## Questions
 You should have several questions.

 * What does the `async` keyword do?
 * Why is the return-type of the method `Task<string>`, and not just `string`?
 * What does 'the program jumps back to whereever it was before' mean?